Valpal84/buzzline-03-valjohnson/README.md

 3. Know the command that works on your machine to execute python (e.g. py or python3).
 4. Know how to use the -m (module flag to run your file as a module).
 5. Know the full name of the module you want to run.
 Hint: Look in the producers folder.

-What did we name the topic used with csv data?
+6. To start the csv producer you need to use the code py -m consumers.csv_consumer_valjohnson (for windows)
-Hint: See the producer code and [.env](.env).
+7. For MAC users, follow the code above except change json to csv.

 ## Task 8.
 Start a CSV Consumer